September 7, 2025 (6mo ago) — last updated March 12, 2026 (9d ago)

 Mastery isn’t the goal—consistent practice is.

-EI shines brightest in everyday moments.
-Small interactions either build trust or chip away at it.
-Low-EI couples get stuck in blame–defend cycles where resentment builds.
-High-EI couples see potential conflicts as chances to connect.
+EI shows up in small moments.
+Everyday interactions either build trust or chip away at it.
+Low-EI patterns get stuck in blame and defend cycles where resentment grows.
+High-EI couples treat potential conflicts as chances to connect.

 Scenario 1: Low EI